 The Pinal County Board of Supervisors approved a Travel Reduction Ordinance for Area A of Pinal County on December 13, 2000.
 This ordinance requires schools of 50 or more driving age students in Area A to provide information to the Pinal County Travel Reduction Program Administrator.

 Area A is located North of Arizona Farms Road and approximately 12 miles east of the Maricopa County line (Meridian Road).
 For a map of Area A, visit Pinal County’s website at: http://pinalcountyaz.gov/Departments/

 AirQuality/Documents/Maps/AreaA.pdf Area A encompasses the Superstition Mountain Campus, but not CAC’s other campuses and centers.

 CAC began participating in the Travel Reduction program in July 2001.
 This program offers opportunities to save money, and reduce pollution.
 Gina Carlock is the Travel Reduction Survey Coordinator.
-In compliance with the Travel Reduction Ordinance, she coordinates student and employee surveys at Superstition Mountain Campus to determine the need for carpools and public transportation for the students.
+In compliance with the Travel Reduction Ordinance, she coordinates student and employee surveys at Superstition Mountain Campus.
 Participation in the annual survey process, using an alternative transportation mode (carpool, vanpool, bicycling, walking) will set an example for others to invest into our environment.
 CAC encourages the use of alternative modes of transportation.